paridhimaheshwari2708/CS224U/README.md

 ### 2.3  Model training and testing

-run.py is used for training phase 1 and 2 as well as testing, respectively.
+run*.py is used for training phase 1 and 2 as well as testing, respectively.
+- run.py is for training the quoteR baseline.
+- run_contrastive.py incorporates positive and negative sampling strategies as well as contrastive losses for training.